-If you enjoy snuggling with your feline friend, you may have wondered if there is any risk that you can get your cat sick.
+If you enjoy snuggling with your feline friend, you may have wondered if there is any risk that humans and cats can share diseases.
 While a few infectious diseases may be contagious from people to cats, there is more of a concern that your cat could give you something.

 Common Zoonotic Diseases From Cats